Be Your Own Editor

 Don’t forget: An extensive thesaurus is just a mouse click away.
 When searching for an alternate expression (for example for a word repitition), right-click on a word and dozens of options become available.

 Bestselling Author Andreas Eschbach

-Papyrus Author offers you a button that fades out narration and lets you focus on the direct speech.
-This way you can evaluate, distraction-free, if your bare dialogue works.
+Papyrus Author has a smart button that fades out narration to let you focus solely on the dialogue.
+This helps you evaluate whether your characters’ conversation flows smoothly and naturally.

 Revising often means sharing your work and getting feedback, be it with test readers, co-authors, or an editor.

 Papyrus features a revision tracking system that lets you collaborate smoothly with others, even if they’re using a different word processor.
 Papyrus files transfer easily into Word or OpenOffice and back again.